Latvian Prime Minister Krisjanis Karins set to benefit from hardline stance on Ukraine war

 Latvia goes to vote this weekend in an election dominated by the cost of living crisis and Russia’s invasion of Ukraine.
 Opinion polls indicate a low turnout and a highly fractured parliament, with up to 11 parties represented, requiring a government made up of up to five of them to form a majority.

-Nevertheless, analysts predict the New Unity party of centre-right Prime Minister Krisjanis Karins – the only Latvian premier since the restablishment of independence to survive a full four-year term – is likely to be in a strong position to form a new administration.
-It could even be based on the same coalition with the National Alliance, the New Conservative Party, and Development/For!, though the last two are hovering close to the 5% threshold.
+Nevertheless, analysts predict the New Unity Party of centre-right Prime Minister Krisjanis Karins – the only Latvian premier since the restablishment of independence to survive a full four-year term – is likely to be in a strong position to form a new administration.
+It could even be based on the same coalition with the National Alliance, the New Conservative Party, and Development/For!, although the last two are hovering close to the 5% threshold.

 Iveta Reinholde, an associate professor at the Department of Political Sciences of the University of Latvia, says that the parties in power will “certainly” gain seats in the new parliament.
 “I’d put the probability at 90 percent,” she told bne IntelliNews.

-Ramona Petravica, a Latvian MP and former welfare minister in Karins’s government, told bne IntelliNews that the ruling parties and particularly New Unity, have a clear edge over the others because of the government’s hardline stance on Russia’s war against Ukraine.
+Ramona Petravica, a Latvian MP and former welfare minister in Karins’s government, told bne IntelliNews that the ruling parties, particularly New Unity, have a clear edge over the others because of the government’s hardline stance on Russia’s war against Ukraine.

 The government has consistently pushed for the toughest sanctions against the Kremlin and has barred ordinary Russians from entering the country, even if they have Schengen visas.
 The government has also used the war to pull down Soviet-era monuments across the country that the Latvian right have long wished to remove.